The Google Memo (Manifesto) Controversy

 These are my personal reflections.
 I am open to hearing differing opinions and any questions and feedback that promote discussions, but not to blind hate in the comments section.
 Thanks for reading!

 We have just witnessed the most partisan and ugly politics over the confirmation of the Supreme Court Judge.
 However, in spite of the ugliness, there were a few politicians who were striving to do the right thing, rather than trying to simply “win” at all costs.
-In my view, some of them were Senator Jeff Flake, who asked for the FBI investigation, and Senator Lisa Murkowski who voted per her conscience, and Senator Heidi Heitkamp who announced her vote without playing politics.
+In my view, some of them were Senator Jeff Flake, who asked for the FBI investigation, and Senators Lisa Murkowski and Senator Susan Collins who voted per their conscience, and Senator Heidi Heitkamp who announced her vote without playing politics.

 We all have our biases and prejudices, and we tend to adopt a stance that reinforces them.
 I am examining some of my own biases - which led me to re-read the original Google Memo by ex-Googler James Damore.
 This time, I completely agree with what he had written then - there was nothing sexist in it (as wrongly assumed by some, including me).
 There was really nothing in the Memo that indicated that women were in any way less capable than men or inherently unsuitable for Engineering.
 As a reader (Darren Robinson) pointed out, the Memo was simply pointing out gender differences, and how different work structures might be better suited for different traits.
 In fact, the Memo was saying that the current work structures reflect a more masculine point of view and value system, and was suggesting to make changes to accommodate the other gender.
 I think the real problem why people were offended was because this is a patriarchal society, and “masculine” traits are valued more.
 So when they read the Memo stating the differences in gender traits, they just jumped to the conclusion that it was sexist.

 It is time for us to start building bridges and to truly listen to the other side, with open hearts and minds.